AQIB-NAWAB/pg_agent/README.md

   --quiet           Suppress all output except errors
 ```

+By default, if no topics are specified, the generator will automatically select a combination of 1-2 random topics from a predefined list (e.g., "Dynamic Programming", "Trees", etc.).

 ### 3.2 Manual Test Generator (`02_manual_tests.py`)

 Generates basic test cases for an existing problem.